Tapered element oscillating microbalance

 Any additional weight from particles that collect on the filter changes the frequency at which the tube oscillates.
 The electronic circuitry senses this change and calculates the particle mass rate from the magnitude of the frequency change.

 The instrument then returns the vibrating glass tube to its natural frequency ready for the next measurement.

 The instrument maintains a constant temperature and flow rate, and electronically smooths the readings to reduce noise.

 Dividing the mass rate by the flow rate provides a continuous output of the particle mass concentration.

 TEOM samplers operate continuously and do not need filter changes as frequently as high-volume air samplers do.

 This means the analysers can provide additional information, such as the time of day that peak particle concentrations occur.

 Used in conjunction with meteorological data, this helps identify sources of particle emissions.

-View the live air data page to check the current levels of air particles in the monitoring network.
+View the live air data service to check the current levels of air particles in the monitoring network.

 Download a poster about airborne particles and the TEOM instrument (PDF, 460KB).